annadoannn/Lab7_Starter/README.md

 **3. What's the difference between navigation and snapshot mode?**
 > **Navigation mode** analyzes your web page as it loads from a URL, simulating the full page load experience from a user's perspective.
 It captures metrics like: performance, structure, cumulative layout shift, etc. In more specific words: First Contentful Paint (FCP), Largest Contentful Paint (LCP), and Total Blocking Time (TBT) are some metrics.
 > On the other hand, **Snapshot mode** analyzes the page's current DOM state at a single point in time.
-It's better for identifying static accessibility or layout issues, but does not measure load performance.
+It's better for identifying static accessibility or layout issues.

 **4. Name three things we could do to impove the CSE 110 shop site based on the Lighthouse results?**
 > The three things we can improve on are:
 > - Compress and resize images to reduce load time.
-> - add a `<meta name="viewport>` tag for responsive design on mobile devices.
+> - add a `<meta name="viewport>` tag for responsive design on mobile devices and prevent a 300 millisecond delay to user input.
-> - Use <link rel="preconnect"> for `https://fakestoreapi.com` to reduce connection setup time and improve FCP and LCP by initiating early network connections.
+> - Adding `preconnect` or `dns-prefetch` resource hints to establish early connections important third-party orgins.
+More specifically, for `fakestoreapi.com` and `https://fakestoreapi.com`.

 ## Notes
 ### Expose: E2E Testing with Jest-Puppeteer